 Incorporating New PET Imaging and Theranostic Approaches into Prostate Cancer Practice – Summary:

-Phillip J. Koo, MD, chair of the Society of Nuclear Medicine and Molecular Imaging (SNMMI), offers an introductory overview of nuclear medicine imaging, therapies, and theranostics for patients with prostate cancer.
+Phillip J. Koo, MD, Chair of the Prostate Cancer Outreach Working Group, offers an introductory overview of nuclear medicine imaging, therapies, and theranostics for patients with prostate cancer.

 Following Dr. Koo’s discussion, Susan F. Slovin, MD, PhD, shares the work of the Radiographic Assessments for Detection of Advanced Recurrence (RADAR) Working Group in developing recommendations for how best to use imaging for prostate cancer, including an introduction to the newly RADAR III document on next-generation imaging.